lloydgalley/docs/alltra-smartchain-services/api.md

 ### Fetch token

-Tokens are compatible with the TL20 standard, and they also can be burnable/mintable.
+Tokens are compatible with the ACR20 [(ALL coins)](https://www.alltraverse.com/express-checkout) standard, and they also can be burnable/mintable.
 Tokens are an important part of the community economy.

 ```text
 GET /tokens/:address